hasecilu/Dark-TeXstudio/README.md

 ## Before you start !!!
 Backup your TeXstudio settings.
-Go to menu bar -> Click in 'Options'  -> Click on 'Save Profile...'
+Go to menu bar -> Click in `Options`  -> Click on `Save Profile...`

 ## Dark IDE !!!
 Firstly, this repo was intended for helping to replace the text editor colors but as soon as I realize that TeXstudio have various dark IDE themes I decided to add it.<br/>
 Basically you can only change the text editor colors or change the text editor colors + the IDE theme<br/>
 To change to the dark IDE theme:
-1. Go to menu bar -> Click in 'Options'  -> Click on 'Configure TeXstudio...'
+1. Go to menu bar -> Click in `Options`  -> Click on `Configure TeXstudio...`
-2. In the Configure TeXstudio window clic on 'General' tab.
+2. In the Configure TeXstudio window clic on `General` tab.
-3. In the 'Appereance' group choose the style of your preference
+3. In the `Appereance` group choose the style of your preference
-4. In 'Color Scheme' select 'Modern - dark'
+4. In `Color Scheme` select `Modern - dark`
 5. Clic OK, most times no need to restart TeXstudio
 6. If TeXstudio does not look full dark repeat step 1 and continue with the next steps, if does restart TeXstudio
-7. In the left-bottom corner mark the 'Show Advanced Options' checkbox
+7. In the left-bottom corner mark the `Show Advanced Options` checkbox
-8. In the 'General' tab, in the 'Appereance' group mark the 'Ignore Most System Colors' checkbox
+8. In the `General` tab, in the `Appereance` group mark the `Ignore Most System Colors` checkbox
 9. Restart TeXstudio

 Now we can proceed to change the text editor colors.